UniLogin/UniLogin/docs/source/tutorial.rst

 ^^^^^^^^^^^

 Installation
-  To add an SDK to your project using npm type the following:
+  To add the SDK to your project using npm type the following:
   ::

     npm i @universal-login/sdk